-Mick spent 2 years working for a fabrication and welding business, before moving to Charles Leek in 1984.
-From gaining his City and Guilds in Mechanical Engineering, Mick’s unwavering attention to detail has seen him master the dark art of gear manufacturing and he now oversees the shop floor, Health and Safety and our gear cutting team.
+Mick spent 2 years working for a fabrication and welding business, before moving into the world of gear-cutting in 1984.
+From gaining his City and Guilds in Mechanical Engineering, Mick’s unwavering attention to detail has seen him master the dark art of gear manufacturing and he now oversees the shop floor, troubleshoots manufacturing issues and ensures the high quality of every piece manufactured.
 In his spare time, Mick loves walking his two chocolate labs, good food and wine, painting watercolours and practicing his photography skills.
 His dance moves are legendary.